4 days helping wild animals in East Gippsland.

 As space is limited please keep luggage to 1 duffel bag OR 1 backpack OR 1 small suitcase per person.

-Tour includes: Full interpretation by an experienced Wildlife Guide, all transport, meals and accommodation as described below and entry fees.
+Wildlife Journey includes: Full interpretation by an experienced Wildlife Guide, all transport, meals and accommodation as described below and entry fees.

-Expert Wildlife Guides: Echidna Walkabout’s Wildlife Guides are recognised as some of the best in Australia.
+Expert Wildlife Guides: Echidna Walkabout’s Wildlife Safari Guides are recognised as some of the best in Australia.
 Our Wildlife Guide training program ensures that all Guides have an in-depth knowledge of the wildlife and environments you will see.

 They are friendly, knowledgeable and passionate about wildlife – some of them have over 20 years experience working with wild animals, several are volunteer wildlife carers and rescuers and most have travelled extensively throughout Australia and the world.